California Dangerous Roadway Lawyers

 Why Choose ER Trial Lawyers for Dangerous Roadway Claims?

 Dangerous roadway cases are among the most complex personal injury claims in California.
-Government entities and contractors often deny responsibility, argue immunity defenses, or claim they had no prior notice of the hazardous condition.
-Successfully pursuing these cases requires attorneys who understand how to investigate roadway defects, preserve evidence, and navigate government liability laws.
+Government entities and contractors often deny responsibility, raise immunity defenses, or argue they had no prior notice of the hazardous condition.
+Successfully pursuing these cases requires attorneys who understand how to investigate roadway defects, preserve evidence, work with experts, and navigate government liability laws.

 At ER Trial Lawyers, our trial attorneys represent clients injured by unsafe road conditions across California.
-We work with engineers, accident reconstruction experts, and roadway safety specialists to identify design flaws, maintenance failures, and regulatory violations that contribute to serious crashes.
+We work with engineers, accident reconstruction experts, roadway safety specialists, and other qualified professionals to identify design flaws, maintenance failures, missing warnings, and regulatory violations that contribute to serious crashes.

 Frequently Asked Questions About Dangerous Roadways in California